 Large & Recent Price Reductions Are Key

 It’s also a relatively recent price reduction as well.
 That’s an important thing to note because the more recent and the higher price reductions are the ones that are going to be most interesting.
-I’ll Add that one to my favourites as well.
+I’ll add that one to my favourites as well.
 These ones, price reductions happened a little while back so they may be worth keeping an eye on, just to see if there’s any recent change, but the price reductions have been quite high as well.

 It’s certainly worth adding to favourites.

 There’s no rule of thumb here that says you have to look at properties that have ‘x’ amount of price reduction or are reduced on a certain date in time or anything like that.
 It’s just simply a case of trying to spot the ones that stand out.
-The ones that may look like a potential opportunity, and may have a motivated seller based upon the detail and the extra descriptions that we can spot here.
+The ones that may look like a potential opportunity, and may have a motivated seller based on the detail and the extra descriptions that we can spot here.

 There’s going to be lots of different varieties depending on your local town.
 That’s why it’s important to do the search and just see which ones are at the top and bottom of the list because they’re the ones that are going to stand out and be most suitable for you.